Fermion Parity Resolution of Entanglement: Preliminaries

 Because the Jacobian is a finite multiplicative factor independent of $n$, it cancels out of the RDM $\rho_A^\phi$ by virtue of the normalization $\tr\rho_A^\phi=1$.
 The argument applies identically to the anti-holomorphic sector.

 In conclusion, the RDM \eqref{cutSphere} takes the useful form

-The picture is understood to carry the evolution operator $q^{H_\ab}$, where $H_\ab$ is the Hamiltonian on the strip, and evolves from bottom to top.
+The strip has height $\tau$, width $1/2$ and is understood to carry the evolution operator $q^{H_\ab}$, where $H_\ab$ is the Hamiltonian on the strip, and evolves from bottom to top.
 Hence for the vacuum, $\phi=\id$, the expected result $\rho_\ab^\id=q^{H_\ab}/Z_\ab^\id(q)$ is recovered \cite{cardy2016entanglement}.
 Instead of labeling the RDM by the interval $A$, as is common, the boundary labels $\ab$ are dressing it here.
 In the following, the state $\phi$ is referred to as \textit{global state}, in contrast to the subsystem states $\rho_\ab^\phi$.
 The frame \eqref{RDM} is most useful in setting up calculations in the following.